 Disciplinary at work employment advice & representation

 Richard Nelson LLP’s expert employment disciplinary solicitors can advise employees on their rights when faced with disciplinary proceedings.
+We will work with you throughout the process to offer advice and support, helping you to arrive at the best possible outcome.
 Get in touch to find out more.

 We understand that it can be a difficult and uncertain time for you if you are facing disciplinary action.
 The threat of using your losing your job can be a terrifying ordeal.
 We recognise that work is more than just about money; it gives you purpose, identity, and social standing.